 Weekly gauntlet -- Each ISO calendar week has a shared 99-puzzle ladder.
 The current week unlocks sequentially from #01 to #99; past weeks can be reviewed from completed saves only.

 XP and leveling -- Per-category levels based on victories.
-Harder modes yield more XP.
+Elo-rated puzzles yield XP from their recorded difficulty.
 Daily puzzles grant 2x XP, and weekly puzzles add slot-based bonus XP.

 Stats dashboard -- Profile level, daily streak status, weekly completion progress, victory counts, and XP progress bars per category.